Note: This feature is currently in Beta. To have it enabled on your account before the Public launch, please contact your Customer Succes Manager.

 Activating translation for all Users

-To keep your translations up to date over time, you can monitor the changes made in a Style Guide by going to the Changelog in the Style Guide settings.
-This might be particularly helpful for keep track of recent changes and communicate with translators to adjust the translations accordingly.
+To keep your translations updated over time, you can monitor the changes made in a Guideline by going to the Changelog in the Guideline settings.
+This might be particularly helpful for keeping track of recent changes and communicating with translators to adjust the translations accordingly.